terra-money/classic-core/docs/guide/production.md

 `terrad` uses several TCP port for each purposes.

 * `26656` is default port for P2P protocol.
 This port has to be opened to communicate with other nodes.
 This port must be opened for joining the network. **However,** it does not have to be opened to public.
 For validator nodes, we recommened to configure `persistent_peers` and close this port to public.
 * `26657` is default port for RPC protocol.
 This port is used for querying / sending transaction.
 In other words, this port needs to be opened for serving query from `terracli`.
-It is safe not to open this port to the public unless you are planning to run public node.
+It is safe _NOT_ to open this port to the public unless you are planning to run public node.
-* `1317` is default port for Lite Client Daemon(LCD), which can be executed by `terracli rest-server`.
+* `1317` is default port for Lite Client Daemon(LCD), whichcan be executed by `terracli rest-server`.
 LCD provides HTTP RESTFul API layer to interact with `terrad` node(RPC).
 You can check `https://lcd.terra.dev/swagger-ui/` out for example.
 Again, you don't need to open this port unless you need to.
 * `26660` is default port for interacting with [Prometheus](https://prometheus.io) database which can be used for monitoring environment.
 This port is not opened in default configuration.

 ## Unlimit the maximum number of opened files for one process